 For details on the E-Team Program stages, please see the program details and deadlines section of these guidelines.

 E-Team Program goals:

 - Assist E-Teams with developing a business model that will help get ideas out of the lab and classroom and into the market.
-NCIIA supports solutions that will scale in an entrepreneurial, economically self-sustaining way through the development of a product or service, in a for-profit, non-profit, licensing, or a partnership structure.
+NCIIA supports solutions that will scale in an entrepreneurial, economically self-sustaining way through the development of a product or service, in a for-profit, licensing, or a partnership structure.